phpetra/UserBundle/README.md

 	cd Pdx/UserBundle
 	git clone https://github.com/phpetra/UserBundle.git .

+In this situation you need to install the FOSUserBundle separately through composer:

+	composer require friendsofsymfony/user-bundle

 ###Install in vendor

 Add the following to the `require` section of your composer.json file